sharden007/AGM-Optimizer/README.md

 ## What Makes AGM Different: The Competitive Edge

 ### 1. Adaptive Learning Dynamics
-Traditional optimizers use fixed momentum values.
-AGM adapts and creates a self-improving learning process that gets smarter as training progresses.
+AGM uses patent pending technology that adapts and gets smarter as training progresses.

-### 2. Multiple Momentum Architecture
+### 2. Multiple Architectures
-Most optimizers use single momentum.
-AGM's uses multiple to create a balance between quick reactions and stable progression—like having both a responsive steering wheel and a stable foundation.
+AGM uses patent pending technology to create a balance between quick reactions and stable progression—like having both a responsive steering wheel and a stable foundation.

 ### 3. Production-Proven Reliability
 AGM isn't just a research paper—it's battle-tested on real datasets with: